 Employee workplace experience is one of the hottest topics in 2022.
 Organizations, small and large, are hiring workplace experience managers to define and implement their workplace strategy in the post-pandemic world.
 It’s difficult but exciting times.
 There are so many aspects that can affect the work experience of people.
 Technology, of course, cannot be the solution on its own, however, it should play a key role.
-Adopting a workplace experience app can help improve the employees’ well-being and their overall work satisfaction.
+Adopting a workplace experience app can help improve employees’ well-being and their overall work satisfaction.

-In a nutshell, workplace experience apps (also, workplace experience platforms) help employees make the best use of their time and get work done — whether they’re in the office or working remotely.
+In a nutshell, workplace experience apps (also, workplace experience platforms) help employees make the best use of their time and get work done — whether in the office or working remotely.
 Employees can plan their days ahead by taking advantage of who’s coming to the office, book desks, conference rooms, and parking spaces, or schedule their team visits together based on a number of factors.
 Oftentimes, they can order food or book on-site services.
 The workplace apps connect people with the workplace in a new and better way.

 In this guide, we’ll cover everything you need to know about workplace experience platforms, including:

 Workplace experience is the sum of all touchpoints employees have with the workplace environment.
 This environment includes 3 components — the physical office, digital workplace, and the workforce — as well as the relationship between them.

 Some companies also use the term employee experience instead of workplace experience to describe the same thing.
 However, workplace experience puts more emphasis on the additional aspects for getting quality work done, like flexibility, physical spaces, and digital tooling.

 To truly understand workplace experience, we need to take a holistic approach when looking at these 3 components and consider how they overlap.
 This is especially important in hybrid work environments, where people work partly in the office and partly remotely.

 As Brent Hyder, President and Chief People Officer at Salesforce said: